just-the-docs/just-the-docs/docs/handbook.md

 + Uniform Standards:
 - You may customize your armor via tinting, However this must be approved by an Overlord.
 - You may add decorations and 'Trophies' to your armor as long as they fit the 'Chaos' Theme.
-- No form of furfaggotry including Nekos, Bronies and Japanese weeaboos.
+- No form of furryshit including Nekos, Bronies and Japanese weeaboos.
 - You must be wearing boots.
 Leg modifications must be approved by an Overlord.
 - The Sororitas Armor by Heretech is allowed to be worn by female avatars, provided that an acceptable color is used.
 ( Direct link to this armor - https://marketplace.secondlife.com/stor ... ?id=161060)